jezrael88/iengtests/content/course/IELTS Acad GT - Gold.md

 ---
-title: "03.
-IELTS Acad/GT - Gold"
+title: "IELTS Acad/GT - Gold"
 date: 2019-07-06T15:27:17+06:00
 draft: false
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
 description : "The IELTS Acad/GT – Gold programme is designed for candidates who wish to prepare for the IELTS exam with unlimited reviews and 'Until You Pass' within 6 months duration.
 This means you can always come back to us and improve your score without paying an extra cost."
+# weight
+weight: "3"
 # course thumbnail
 image: "images/courses/33.webp"
 # taxonomy